arunpshankar/VertexAIDocExplorer/README.md

 # VertexAIDocExplorer 🚀

-Unlock the power of VertexAI Search with VertexAIDocExplorer, a two-tiered search pipeline designed to make document searching smarter and more efficient.
+Unlock the power of VertexAI Search with `VertexAIDocExplorer`, a two-tiered search pipeline designed to make document sourcing/searching smarter and more efficient.
 Easily source PDF documents from URLs and perform question-answering on indexed documents with Google's state-of-the-art PaLM-2 model.

 ## 🌟 Features